baumanab/EDA_R_Udacity/README.md

 ### Description One

 Summary of specific exemption rates vs total exemption rate for counties in Washington State.
 Total exemption rate is defined as the number of students per county, exempt from any vaccine, per 100 students.
 A specific exemption rate is the number of students exempt from a vaccine, per 100 students, respective of the vaccine type (MMR etc.) or the reason for exemption (medical, non-medical).
-Specific rates (% medical, nonmedical, and MMR exemption) vs. total percent exempt for schools with <= 50% total exemption, with smoothing lines per school year.
-Medical exemption rates do not have strong correlation (Pearson’s ~.35) with total exemption rateswhereas non-medical(Pearson’s ~.96) and MMR exemption rates (Pearson’s ~.82) do.
+Specific rates (% medical, non-medical, and MMR exemption) vs. total percent exempt for schools with <= 50% total exemption, with smoothing lines per school year.
+Medical exemption rates do not have strong correlation (Pearson’s ~.35) with total exemption rates whereas non-medical(Pearson’s ~.96) and MMR exemption rates (Pearson’s ~.82) do.
 The correlation of non-medical exemption rates with the total exemption rate is stronger than that of MMR rates.
 There is very little change in the smoothing lines and degree of correlation from year to year.

 ### Plot Two